 - There is the 5th level but this is optional.
 It can initiate a user’s control, but in the case of full automation, the level is skipped.

 In the IoT architecture, data processing can partly occur at each level.
-The processing of data can be rejected on each IoT device by analysing data immediately using a sensor.
+The processing of data can be rejected on each IoT device by analyzing data immediately using a sensor.
 This can be useful for matters of speed: the faster you need to acquire the information, the closer to the end device that processing should be.
-So, let's look in details at what happens at each level.
+So, let’s look in detail at what happens at each level.

-1. Devices’ Level – Sensors’ hegemony
+1. Devices’ Level – Sensors’ Hegemony

-This structure is similar to any project’s skeleton, but the main distinctive element of IoT development is in the presence of multiple devices that monitor appropriate information and send it to the ‘brain center’ for analysing and reforming into a readable, easy-to-use shape for end consumers.
+This structure is similar to any project’s skeleton, but the main distinctive element of IoT development is in the presence of multiple devices that monitor appropriate information and send it to the ‘brain center’ for analyzing and reforming into a readable, easy-to-use shape for end consumers.
 These devices can be introduced as sensors, beacons, actuators, or any transmitting and receiving gadgets.

-So, unlike another developed system, the Internet of Things differs by its network concept: numerous small devices gather useful parameters to analyse them and then bring together on the smartphone’s or PC’s screens for future control or circle it in a closed automated system that will operate itself.
+So, unlike another developed system, the Internet of Things differs by its network concept: numerous small devices gather useful parameters to analyze them and then bring together on the smartphone’s or PC’s screens for future control or circle it in a closed automated system that will operate itself.
 In other words, sensors or actuators lie at the basic layer and dictate the complete Internet of Things concept.

 Sensors collect data about the environment or the state of the object and turn that data into useful information.
 Actuators can make changes to the physical conditions of the object.
 For example, consider a simple variant – a smart bulb, which communicates with the entire Smart Home system to tell the system that it is either ‘on’ or ‘off’.
 The bulb has sensors that keep track of its status – “light” or “no light”.
 In fact, the sensors are unidirectional, and they only transmit information to the data processing center.
 Actuators operate in the opposite direction – they receive commands and enable the light bulb ‘to turn on’ or ‘to turn off’.

 These commands could be given by the owner of the house remotely, for example, via a mobile application, or the system can be automated and work itself.
-Take as another example smart gates.
+Take as another example of smart gates.
 We can open/close them by using a mobile phone, or the gates can be programmed to catch the Bluetooth signal from the owner’s phone when en-route and located in the defined radius, and then to take a particular action.

 Sensors can also be put in place to measure indicators that are part of different intelligent systems, such as water level, temperature, air quality, acceleration, heart rate – whichever is appropriate for a specific activity.

-In part, IoT's capabilities have expanded thanks to low-power wireless sensor network technologies and Power over Ethernet, which allows devices in a wired LAN to operate without the use of a separate power source.
-This is one of smart technology advantages in the context of the Internet of Things.
+In part, IoT’s capabilities have expanded thanks to low-power wireless sensor network technologies and Power over Ethernet, which allows devices in a wired LAN to operate without the use of a separate power source.
+This is one of the smart technology advantages in the context of the Internet of Things.

-2. Transforming level – Gateway
+2. Transforming Level – Gateway

 Initially, the data from sensors could be in analog form, before the data is aggregated and converted into digital streams for processing.
 The gateway performs the functions of aggregation and data transformation.
-It connects to a network of sensors, combines outputs, performs analog-to-digital conversion, and adapts it to the required format for the further levels of the system.
-The gateway receives aggregated and digitized data, and routes it by wired or wireless networks (Wi-Fi, Bluetooth, etc.) for further processing.
+It connects to a network of sensors, combines outputs, performs the analog-to-digital conversion, and adapts it to the required format for the further levels of the system.
+The gateway receives aggregated and digitized data and routes it by wired or wireless networks (Wi-Fi, Bluetooth, etc.) for further processing.

 Systems at the 2nd level are often located in close proximity to the sensors.
 For example, a pump may contain dozens of sensors and actuators that send data to aggregation equipment that is digitizing the data.
 In this way, the gateway is connected to the pump.
 The gateway processes the data and transmits it to Level 3 and Level 4 systems.